Amy Coney Barrett was trustee at private school with anti-gay policies

 “He looked me right in the eye and said, the next time that happens, you tell them they would not be welcome here,” Henry recounted.
 “And he said to me that trans families, gay families, gay students, trans students would not feel welcome at Trinity Schools.
 And then he said, ‘Do we understand each other?’
 And I said, yes.
 And I left.
 And then I quit the student ambassadors that day.”

-Balsbaugh, who has since been promoted to president of Trinity Schools, says his recollection of the conversation “differs considerably,” but declined to give details.
+Balsbaugh, who has since been promoted to president of Trinity Schools Inc., says his recollection of the conversation “differs considerably,” but declined to give details.
 He said it is likely he shared the school’s guidelines that at that time “had long been published in the parent handbook.”

 Balsbaugh told the AP in an email that Barrett was not involved in the formulation or passage of any policies pertaining to homosexuality.
 He said Barrett served on the Trinity board from July 2015 to March 2017, and denied that the school’s leadership considered or formulated any new policy related to homosexuality during that time.
 He didn’t say whether the policy as described by Henry was ever adopted.